samgabel/.dotfiles/README.md

 # Hi, there! 👋

-These are my personal dotfiles used for MacOS[intel]
+These are my personal dotfiles used for MacOS

 ![MacOS Setup](https://github.com/samgabel/.dotfiles/blob/main/MacOS-Config-IMG.png?raw=true)